emard/esp32ecp5/README.md

     ftp> put blink.bit flash
     ftp> put freedos.img sdraw

-NOTE: special destination file names "fpga" and "flash" are used for direct programming and they don't relate to actual files on ESP32 filesystem.
+NOTE: special destination file names "fpga", "flash", "sdraw" are used for direct programming and they don't relate to actual files on ESP32 filesystem.